-Early on in my parenting decisions, family dinners were a must.
+Early on in my parenting years, I determined that family dinners were a must.
 A time to relax, enjoy good food, review the day, and converse with loved ones, the supper table was where relationships were formed and family was established.

 Five Staples for Menu Planning

 As with anything of importance, family dinners take planning and consistency.
-Although our family has had many different seasons, I created a system which had the flexibility for toddlers to teens.
-Here are the five staples to my menu planning skills:
+Although our family has had many different seasons, I created a system which had the flexibility for our life whether we were dealing with toddlers or teens.
+Here are my five staples for successful menu planning.

 create a routine